SudarsanSridharan16/scalagmite-core/README.md

 ## About

 Scalagmite is a project that aims to ease the writing of scalable parallel or distributed applications by using high-level abstractions.
-In a Scalagmite application, everything is asynchronous: threads, semaphores, etc. are never handled explicitly.
-Instead, agents are defined which handle different message types and interact with other agents by sending them messages.
+Threads, semaphores, etc. are never handled explicitly.
+Instead, agents are defined which handle different message types and interact with other agents by asynchronously sending them messages.

 ## Example